Typical DWI Sentence in Dallas: What Most People Actually Receive in 2026

 On this page

-A typical DWI sentence in Dallas for a first-time offender does not include additional jail time beyond arrest and booking.
-Most first-offense DWI cases resolve with probation or deferred adjudication, fines and fees, alcohol education requirements, and possible license consequences rather than incarceration.
+A typical DWI sentence in Dallas for a first-time offender often does not include significant additional jail time beyond arrest and booking, especially in cases without aggravating factors.
+Many first-offense DWI cases resolve with probation, fines and fees, alcohol education requirements, and possible license consequences rather than extended incarceration.

 Most People Won't Get the Maximum Penalties